alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This method compares device category for:

-- new users
+- new users - users whose first recorded visit falls within the selected date range
-- returning users
+- returning users - users who visited before the date range and came back within it

+The two counts are independent and will not add up to total users.

-A difference in device distribution between these groups indicates that users begin a journey on one device type and later return using another.
+A difference in device distribution between new and returning users may suggest that some users begin a journey on one device and return on another.
+However, it could equally reflect that different types of users — with different device preferences — make up the new and returning user groups.
+This method cannot distinguish between the two.

-However, this method does not directly confirm that individual users switched devices.
-It shows aggregate differences between first-time and returning sessions.

-Returning users are only counted if they returned within the selected date range.
-Users who return outside the date range will not be included as returning users.
-Using a longer date range can reduce this under-representation, particularly for services that take longer to complete.

 When reviewing the chart, compare the proportion of each device category between new and returning users.

 ### Variables